 Except for backing up and restoring files, you should not use DCL commands to manipulate files in a container file system.
-Instead, use the commands described in Section 22.10.
+Instead, use the commands described in Section 22.10, "Maintaining a Container File System".

-For more information about backing up and restoring files, see Section 22.7 and Section 22.10.7.
+For more information about backing up and restoring files, see Section 22.7, "Backing Up a File System" and Section 22.10.7, "Restoring a Container File System".

-For information about setting up container file systems, see Section 22.9.
+For information about setting up container file systems, see Section 22.9, "Setting Up and Exporting a Container File System".